Writer (Volunteer)

 Please send:

-- Your resume or summary of relevant experience
+- Your resume or a brief summary of your relevant experience

-- A short cover letter explaining your interest in the role and our mission
+- A short note explaining your interest in the role

 If you cannot upload your materials, email them to [email protected].
 Please check your spam folder for responses.